 Many of us know what to do but fall short on doing what we know we need to do.
 The difference between knowing and doing is that in knowing-what you believe to be true and is based on the knowledge and experience you have.
 Whereas, doing is about the actions you take based on the knowledge and experiences you have.

 The gap between knowing and doing can be small as dime or as large as the universe.
-We … Read the rest
+We filter the … Read the rest

 Let’s face it sometimes receiving feedback is not all it’s cracked up to be.